jlunn5/jlunn/README.md

 The BEMM ERC20 token represents an ownership interest in the BTC Electronic Market Maker Fund I (BTC EMM Fund I).
 BEMM tokens will be redeemable for ETH during the designated redemption periods.

-ownership % = total tokens owned / total token suppy
+ownership % = total tokens owned / total token supply

 *Token supply will increase as ETH contributions are made to the fund.